-The Glen Roy Nature Reserve is mainly made up of vast green pastures and rolling hills, however, it also home to a range of wildlife including deer, red deer, and ravens.
+The Glen Roy Nature Reserve is mainly made up of vast green pastures and rolling hills, however, it is also home to a range of wildlife including deer, red deer, and ravens.
 As a result, you should be mindful of your surroundings and make sure that you’re not disturbing any wildlife before flying your drone.

 Top tip: Don’t forget to check the Civil Aviation Authority (CAA) website before flying your drone in the UK.
 This will give you important guidance on where you can and cannot fly your drone.

-To fly a drone in Spain, you need to be aged 18 or over and have a drone license.
+To fly a drone in Spain, a road trip paradise, you need to be aged 18 or over and have a drone license.
 It’s best to get this sorted well before you fly to Spain to avoid any mishaps or complications on your travels.

-Spain is home to a range of picturesque beaches such as the As Catedrais and Illas Cies, and you can also explore historic landmarks such as Barcelona’s famous Gothic Quarter and Sagrada Familia.
-No matter where in this diverse country you choose to visit, you won’t be short of things to capture with your drone.
+Spain is home to a range of picturesque beaches such as the As Catedrais and Illas Cies, and you can also explore historic landmarks such as Barcelona’s famous Gothic Quarter and Gaudi’s masterpieces such as the Sagrada Familia.

 No European tour is complete without a trip to Switzerland, and it’s easy to see why.
-Between bouts of consuming luxurious chocolate and skiing in the snowy peaks, there are a range of sights and scenes just waiting to be uncovered.
+Between bouts of consuming luxurious chocolate and skiing in the snowy peaks, there is a range of sights and scenes just waiting to be uncovered.

 Recreational drone use is only permitted in the daytime in Switzerland, however, this shouldn’t pose too many restrictions as many of the sights look their best in the delightful Swiss sunshine.

-If you’re looking to capture Italy’s striking scenery and natural landscapes, there are a wealth of national parks for you to explore and take your drone for a spin, including the Majella and Asinara national parks.
-Alternatively, if you’d rather do as the locals do, don’t forget to visit one of the smaller towns such as Veneto to get a feel for the Italian lifestyle.
+If you’re looking to capture Italy’s striking scenery and natural landscapes, there is a wealth of national parks for you to explore and take your drone for a spin, including the Majella in L’Aquila and Asinara National Park located on the second-largest island of Sardinia.

 Fans of lively culture, romantic towns, and breathtaking beaches will love Greece.
 Before you fly, don’t forget to register your drone with the Greek Civil Aviation Authority.
 This must be done regardless of whether you’re flying your drone recreationally or commercially, so be sure to tick this off your travel-prep list to avoid any problems.

 Once you’ve registered your drone, you’ll still need to obey local laws and rules regarding drone usage.
 As a general rule, you should avoid crowded spaces, people, buildings, airports, and wildlife.

 Here you’ll be able to capture cascading waterfalls, and you can even take a dip in the Krka lakes if you want a brief interlude from flying your drone.

 Germany has complex rules on drone usage, so double-check with the official Federal Aviation Office’s regulations before you embark on your trip.

-Similarly to other countries’ regulations, Norway also has restrictions about how much your drone can weigh, how high it can fly, and where it can fly to buildings, gatherings of people and vehicles.
+Similarly to other countries’ regulations, Norway also has restrictions about how much your drone can weigh, how high it can fly, and where it can fly to buildings, gatherings of people, and vehicles.
 Drone Traveller provides some guidance on how to fly a drone in Norway, however, to be on the safe side, you should also check with the Civil Aviation Authority Norway to make sure you’re not breaking any rules.

-Europe is bursting with culture, history and natural beauty, making it the ideal place to put your drone to the test.
-But don’t forget it’s always best to be safe not sorry, so make sure to check the local drone regulations before you travel so that you can have a stress-free trip.
+Europe is bursting with culture, history, and natural beauty, making it the ideal place to put your drone to the test.
+But don’t forget it’s always best to be safe, not sorry, so make sure to check the local drone regulations before you travel so that you can have a stress-free trip.